tedneward/Azgaarnoth/Classes/Cleric/Tempest.md

 ```

 ## Stormborn
+*17th-level Tempest Domain feature*

-At 17th level, you have a flying speed equal to your current walking speed whenever you are not underground or indoors.
+You have a flying speed equal to your current walking speed whenever you are not underground or indoors.

 ```
 def level17(npc):